 - You do a commit, which takes the files as they are in the staging area and stores that snapshot permanently to your Git directory.

 You can always ask git about the status of your project, i.e., files in your working directory.
 Files can be in the following states:

 The concepts so far allow for a single "line" of development, however the power of git comes from its ability to branch off a new line of development from any commit point.
-This is what allows you to go back to a previous "snapshot" in time of your project and start working from that point (you set up a new branch).
+This is what allows you to go back to a previous "snapshot" in time of your project and start working from that point, i.e., you set up a new branch.
 Branches in Git are inexpensive computationally and storage wise (this is not true of all VCSs), so you can make frequent use of them as the Tutorial section will demonstrate.

 In the next section we present a summary of a minimal set of commands that we'll use in the tutorial and that you may want to use with you personal projects.
 Then the tutorial section will put these concepts into action!

 I take "snapshot", i.e., commit my work rather frequently, especially after I've gotten something to work!
-Hence multiple times a day would not be unusual.
+Hence multiple times a day or more would not be unusual.
 When working on a class assignment I might make a commit after finishing each problem or sub-problem.

 I set up a new branch either because I've messed up and need to start work from an old commit point, or I'm about to venture into the unknown, i.e., use a new library or framework, work on a new piece of functionality that I'm uncertain about.
 You can always add, delete, or rename branches.
 Note that combining branches requires merging which we won't cover here.
 See Basic Branching and Merging.